 Same day head-to-head comparisons of borreliosis Western blot results revealed that reference laboratories do a better job of finding antibodies against Borrelia burgdorferi than regular laboratories.
 This raised the obvious concern that the reference labs might be overdiagnosing patients with borreliosis.
 That is one of the reasons why I researched those 700 patients.
 However, the false positive rate was just three percent.
 In my opinion, reference laboratories do not over-diagnose borreliosis.

 Coinfection testing may depend upon where you live on planet earth.
 I talked to one medical doctor from New England that was concerned about getting too many positive test results for bartonellosis (cat scratch disease).
 This physician was concerned about false positives.
-Yet I have not had a single positive yet.
+Yet I have very few positive test results for Bartonella.

 Research by Greg McDonald, Ph.D. has shown that there is a different borrelia in the Midwestern U.S.A.
 When Dr. McDonald used a PCR primer that would amplify any strain of borrelia, he obtained positives from biopsies of bulls-eye rashes caused by tick bites in patients from Missouri and nearby states.
 However, if Dr. McDonald narrowed the PCR primers to amplify only Borrelia burgdorferi, Borrelia lonestari or Borrelia andersoni, the results were negative.
 In other words, the Midwest has a different borrelia.
 It has been referred to as Borrelia “confusiosis,” but one of these years when it is finally characterized fully, this Midwestern borrelia will probably be known as Borrelia mastersi, in honor of Edwin Jordan Masters, M.D. and his extensive research.